NASA Earth Observatory image modified by SkyTruth

 Figure 2.
 Example of a rasterized conical buffer computed for an AIS track.
 The black circle indicates the vessel position at the time of Sentinel-1 image capture.
 The white dotted line represents the interpolated AIS track.
 And the color of the buffer corresponds to weights, with darker reds (nearer the vessel location at the time of image capture) corresponding to higher weights and lighter reds corresponding to lower weights.

-This algorithm is designed to favor infrastructure points located near the terminus of an oil slick, indicating that oil could be flowing from it.
+Essentially the algorithm is designed to reveal known infrastructure located near the terminus of an oil slick, indicating that oil could be flowing from it.
 For more detailed information on this algorithm, please see the corresponding code on our GitHub page.

 Sources of data used by Cerulean